-168. The PRA will aim to develop a rounded, robust and comprehensive view of a firm, in order to judge whether it is being run in a safe and sound manner.
-The PRA will conduct its assessment work on a continuous cycle, regularly updating its overall view of a firm, the risks it faces and the risks it poses.
+169. The PRA aims to develop a rounded, robust and comprehensive view of a firm, in order to judge whether it is being run in a safe and sound manner.
+The PRA conducts its assessment work on a continuous cycle, regularly updating its overall view of a firm, the risks it faces and the risks it poses.

-169. The PRA will undertake a set of 'core' supervisory activities to inform its overall assessment of a firm.
-Reflecting the PRA's focus on the biggest risks to its objectives, the exact work making up this core will increase in frequency and intensity in line with a firm's potential impact (ie category).
-It will also vary with other factors including UK legal status (see Box 5 on international approach).
-Those firms that are individually unlikely to create disruption to the wider financial system (see Box 6) will be subject to a baseline level of supervisory activity to ensure that they meet key prudential standards, whereas for higher-impact firms the PRA will make use of a fuller selection of its supervisory tools.
-Although the PRA's approach to the supervision of mutuals will be consistent with the approach adopted for other firms, it will recognise that there are issues that are specific to the mutual sector, for example the statutory restrictions on business and differences in their ability to raise external capital.
+170. The PRA undertakes a set of core supervisory activities to inform its overall assessment of a firm.
+Reflecting the PRA's focus on the biggest risks to its objectives, the exact work making up this core increases in frequency and intensity in line with a firm's potential impact (ie its Category).
+It also varies with other factors including UK legal status (see Box 5).
+Those firms that are unlikely individually to create disruption to the wider financial system (see Box 6) are subject to a baseline level of supervisory activity to ensure that they meet key prudential standards, whereas for higher-impact firms the PRA makes use of a fuller selection of its supervisory tools.
+Although the PRA's approach to the supervision of mutuals is consistent with the approach adopted for other firms, it also recognises that there are issues that are specific to the mutual sector, for example the statutory restrictions on business and differences in their ability to raise external capital.

-170. Additional work beyond this core will be performed where necessary to provide information on particular areas of concern.
-This will be informed by the issues identified in core work, a firm's viability and resolvability, the prevailing market and economic conditions, and the business model of the firm.

-171. Supervisory concerns will influence the PRA's future supervisory approach to a firm.
-For example, concerns about management or systems and controls will influence the PRA's attitude to the growth of a business, including via acquisition, or to new appointments to Significant Influence Functions.

-172. The PRA will not be formulaic about the supervisory activity it will perform, since the focus on key risks means that this will depend on a firm's particular circumstances.
-Nonetheless, its supervisory work will comprise a selection of the possible activities described below.
+- 171. Additional work is performed where necessary to provide information on particular areas of concern, taking into account a firm's viability and resolvability, the prevailing market and economic conditions, and the business model of the firm. - 172.
+Supervisory concerns influence the PRA's future supervisory approach to a firm.
+For example, concerns about management or systems and controls influence the PRA's attitude to the growth of a business, including via acquisition, or to new appointments to Significant Influence Functions. - 173.
+The PRA is not formulaic about the supervisory activity it performs, since the focus on key risks means that this will depend on a firm's particular circumstances.
+Nonetheless, its supervisory work comprises a selection of the possible activities described below.